Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 ### Loyalty Information

-This section can be used by developers as a glossary for variable definitions defined in [LoyaltySettings.sol](https://github.com/JonahGlasgow/Sparkle-Proof-Of-Loyalty/blob/document-updates-2/contracts/loyaltySettings.sol) for developer support or any additional questions about Proof Of Loyalty before contributing please join our [telegram](https://t.me/Sparklemobile).
+This section can be used by developers as a glossary for variable definitions defined in [LoyaltySettings.sol](https://github.com/JonahGlasgow/Sparkle-Proof-Of-Loyalty/blob/document-updates-2/contracts/loyaltySettings.sol) for developer support or any additional questions about Proof Of Loyalty before contributing please join our [telegram group](https://t.me/Sparklemobile).

-**Note** All rewards are distributed on a first com first serve basis, keep in mind Sparkles limited supply
+**Note** All rewards are distributed on a first come first serve basis, keep in mind Sparkles limited supply

 | **Field**       | **Type** | **Description**                                              |
 | :------------ | :-------- | :------------------------------------------------------------ |